sony/esstra/README.md

 binary file `hello`.
 Note that this does not affect the behavior of the binary file itself.

-To access the embedded metadata, use the script `esstra.py`.
+To access the embedded metadata, use the command `esstra`.
 The first argument of this script is a *command*, and the second or subsequent arguments are the arguments of the *command*.